 To reduce the risks of drinks entering the lungs, a speech and language therapist may recommend thickening your drinks using a fluid thickener.
-To thicken fluids, a thickening powder is added to fluids.
+To thicken fluids, they are mixed with a thickening powder.
 If required this thickener is prescribed by a GP or a doctor in hospital.
 The thickener does not contain any medicine or nutrition.
 It can reduce the risks of fluids going the wrong way as when fluids are thicker, they move more slowly which gives the muscles time to work and therefore makes it easier to swallow safely.

 A speech and language therapist will determine what consistency your fluids need to be to allow them to be safely swallowed and will advise you how much thickener is needed.
 It is essential to follow this guidance including the measuring and mixing instructions.
 There are different types of thickener.

-To describe different types of consistency, different terms are used.
-In Lincolnshire your therapist may refer to:
+To describe different types of consistency, different terms are used:

 - Level 1 Slightly thick consistency